- Location: NE Arata Road between 223rd and 238th Avenues, with some additional work on Halsey Street and Wood Village

 - Funding Source: Two federal sources and County General Roadway Funds

 Storm water pipes will be installed on a small section of Halsey Street and on Wood Village Boulevard between Halsey and Arata.

-When road construction is complete, the City of Wood Village will install fencing along some portions of Arata Road.
+In 2020 the City of Wood Village will install fencing along portions of Arata Road.
 City staff will coordinate with property owners before the fencing is installed.

 Funding for the project came from multiple federal grant sources including $1.67 million from Regional Flexible Funds awarded by Metro and $2.1 million allocated from the State of Oregon’s Flexible Funds.